r-darwish/topgrade/README.md

 macOS users can install topgrade via [Homebrew](https://brew.sh/) or [MacPorts](https://www.macports.org/install.php).

 Other systems users can either use `cargo install` or use the compiled binaries from the release page.
 The compiled binaries contain a self-upgrading feature.

-Topgrade isn't guaranteed to work on Rust versions older than the latest stable release.
-If you intend to install Topgrade using Cargo then you should either install Rust using rustup or use a distribution which ships the latest version of Rust, such as Arch Linux.
+Topgrade requires Rust 1.51 or above.

 ## Usage
 Just run `topgrade`.
 See [the wiki](https://github.com/r-darwish/topgrade/wiki/Step-list) for the list of things Topgrade supports